 The FAISM also contains control bits that set the number of microsteps per full motor steps.
-These bits are controlled by the application software and are defined in software documentation.
-Assuming a standard 1.8 degree stepper motor is being used, the steps/revolution can be programmed to various values ranging from 400 to 51,200.
+These bits are controlled by the application software using the STEP\CMD function.
+Assuming a standard 1.8 degree stepper motor is being used, the steps/ revolution can be programmed to various values ranging from 400 to 51,200.
 The actual motor speed will then depend on the step rate as previously described, and the programmed steps/rev value.

 Another factor affecting motor performance is the peak phase current.
-The peak phase current is programmable using control bits in the FAISM, as described in software documentation.
+The peak phase current is programmable using the STEP\CMD function.
 Although it is beyond the scope of this document, it is the user's responsibility to set the peak phase current to the application's requirements within the motor's capabilities.

 One last point to consider is the energy used by the stepper motor when the motor is not rotating.
-The peak "at rest" current is also set by the application using control bits in the FAISM as described in software documentation.
+The peak "at rest" current is also set by the application using the STEP\CMD function.
 The "at rest" current should be set high enough to prevent unwanted motion, but as low as possible to prevent unnecessary heat generation which shortens motor life.